Research Computing Projects

 The USNH Event Management System (EMS) was created to provide all USNH users a way to present event registration forms on the world wide web and allow users to register for USNH events and pay for those registrations on line using a credit card or E-check.

-RCI was selected to receive the 2006 Brad Perry Award in June, 2006.
+RCC was selected to receive the 2006 Brad Perry Award in June, 2006.
 This award is given by USNH in recognition of accomplishments that improve the operations of the University System.
-RCI has been recognized for their work on EMS in support of the Keene State College Housing Deposit Process.
+RCC has been recognized for their work on EMS in support of the Keene State College Housing Deposit Process.